AdamSzL/ClockApp/README.md

 This was one of my first Android apps.
 While I now use Jetpack Compose in my current projects, ClockApp reminds me of where I started and how far I’ve come.

+## ▶️ How to Run

+Just clone the repo and open it in **Android Studio**.
+You can build and run the app right away — no extra configuration needed.

 ---

 > 💡 Check out more of my projects at [szlosarczyk.dev](https://szlosarczyk.dev)